shangril/dir/README.md

 Launch it up

-Then, cjdns has to be launched, with admnistrator ("root") rights.
+Then, cjdns has to be launched, with administrator ("root") rights.
 Note that it reads and write 0 files, but needs administrator privilège, because it will create a "virtual network interface" called tun0 which will connect you to Hyperboria.
 This is done with the following command:

     Windows: cjdroute.exe < cjdroute.conf
     Other: cjdroute < cjdroute.conf